HemanthGowdaHM/AI-Motivational-Quote-Agent/README.md

 # AI Motivational Quote Agent

-A small Python CLI that talks to OpenAI to generate concise motivational guidance and a short preparation checklist targeted at students preparing for FAANG/MAANG-style interviews.
+A small Python CLI that talks to OpenAI to generate concise motivational guidance.

 ## What this repository contains